Diversity and Inclusion survey: Building a more inclusive future

 With the employee experience being far from equal, we’ve focused on making it even easier for companies to take action in order to create more inclusive workplaces.

 Diversity and inclusion surveys help you bring clarifying data to a complex topic.
 Results from a diversity and inclusion survey show you if, where, and how different groups of employees experience your company culture.

 Culture Amp's template gathers feedback on seven evidence-based and research-driven constructs of diversity and inclusion that include:

 These constructs are areas where we know negative stereotypes adversely affect minority groups and can prevent everyone from achieving their full potential.
 The questions in each of these constructs originate from applied experience with our dataset of over 2 million responses and modern research.

 With Culture Amp's diversity and inclusion survey template, you get inclusive demographics, global benchmarking, text analytics, and an action framework driven by collective intelligence.
 You can capture a more granular view of the differing employee experience with progressive demographics covering gender, race, sexual orientation, disability, and more.

 How your diversity and inclusion survey shows what matters

 In any employee survey, the questions you ask send a signal to employees about what's important.
 In the case of diversity and inclusion surveys, this is a very important consideration.
 The demographics you choose to include (or not) in your survey send a strong signal to employees about your diversity ideology.
 Here's what to consider when choosing your survey demographics and how we decided on what's already included in the template.

 More inclusive gender options

 If you only list "Man" and "Woman" as gender identity options on your survey, you're communicating to employees that you believe gender is binary.
-The Diversity and Inclusion Survey template provides 5 gender identities to choose from, 7 sexual orientations, and more race/ethnicity options than what is provided by the EEOC.
+The Diversity and Inclusion Survey template provides a variety of options for gender identity, sexual orientation, and race/ethnicity.

 When choosing the demographics for your survey, seek input from Employee Resource Groups, your legal team, or any other resources you have available to you if you want to make any changes to our template's demographics.